 Breakfast for me is on the go with my morning coffee and croissant.
 I live in Jericho, the little Paris!
 With lots of boutique cafés, restaurants and a vintage clothes shop.
-On the way to college from Jericho I walk past Oxford colleges, the Oxford Press, Jericho Café – hosts the best comedy night, Illyria pottery and loads more.
+On the way to college from Jericho I walk past Oxford colleges, the Oxford Press, Jericho Café (hosts the best comedy night), Illyria pottery and loads more.
 At college a quick hello to Sarah, receptionist, PA, parcel collector and general superhero.

-Then we have Andrea (the Principal) who helps us with Personal Development.
-I was lucky before I started OMBS I kind of knew the industry I wanted to be in, but some people in my class they didn’t have a clue.
+First lesson, Office Skills led by Sarah Hocking (different Sarah) and then we have Andrea (the Principal) who helps us with Personal Development.
+I was lucky before I started OMBS that I kind of knew the industry I wanted to be in, but some people in my class they didn’t have a clue.
 Andrea helps with that and also gives you the Myers Briggs test which allows you to see what kind of person you are.
 I am an ENFJ.
 I’ll wait until you’ve done the Myers Briggs before I tell you what that means.

 When lessons are over it’s nice to get home.
 Since moving here I’ve wanted to get involved in Oxford life, so a gym workout and then a quick change, and off to the comedy night at the Jericho Café.
 The things you can do in Jericho is amazing.
 There is the Phoenix, a tiny cinema which is perfect for mainstream and quirky films.
 It’s like a little town in itself.